 The Audit Committee will determine whether any action or response is necessary appropriate in respect of a communication, and it will take or direct such action as it deems appropriate.
-Such action may include engaging external advisers, for which funding will available.
-The determinations made by the Audit Committee in respect of each communication and any further action taken will be recorded in the log maintained for such purpose by the Compliance Officer or a person designated by the Audit Committee if the Compliance Officer is the subject of a communication.
-These determinations may be recorded the based on standard categories established by the Audit Committee, which may include: the communication is not a "complaint" or "concern", contemplated by the applicable requirements;

-President.
-The said complaints are ultimately referred to the Audit Committee, which complaints may be on anonymous basis and which shall be placed in confidential files and will be retained for seven (7) years or for such longer as the time Audit Committee may deem necessary.
-If it is unclear whether communication involves auditing, accounting, internal accounting financial controls or reporting matters, the Compliance Officer shall likewise direct such communication to the Audit Committee, with a note to that effect.
+Such action may include engaging external advisers, for which funding will be available.
+The determinations made by the Audit Committee in respect of each communication and any further action taken will be recorded in the log maintained for such purpose by the Compliance Officer or a person designated by the Audit Committee if the Compliance Officer is the subject of a These communication. determinations may be recorded the standard based on categories established by the Audit Committee, which may include: the communication is not a "complaint" or "concern", contemplated by applicable requirements; communication is misdirected (such as a communication involving an employment dispute); no further action shall reauired because the communication can be analyzed which shall be placed in confidential files and will be retained for seven (7) years or for such longer time as the Audit Committee may deem necessary.
+If it is unclear whether communication involves accounting, auditing, internal accounting controls financial or reporting matters, the Compliance Officer shall likewise direct such communication to the Audit Committee, with a note to that effect.